Moezzibadi/Analyse-de-sentiment-du-site-Glassdoor/README.md

 # Analyse-de-sentiment-du-site-Glassdoor

- The aime of this project is natural language processing and sentiment analysis applied to scraped reviews from employees.
+ The aim of this project is natural language processing and sentiment analysis applied to scraped reviews from employees.

 The notebook has three main parts :